-- \rightarrow Miss the teacher giving out messages & information relating to the whole class. - \rightarrow Miss the teacher's instruction to the class on the work for the morning. - ightarrow Be embarrassed by walking into the class when their friends have started work. - \rightarrow Have less time to complete their work and less chance of good exam grades. - → If your child arrives after the register is closed this will be recorded as an unauthorised absence and may lead to a Penalty Notice fine. - \rightarrow Older students may miss out on a college place if they have a record of persistent lateness.
+- ightarrow Miss the teacher giving out messages & information relating to the whole class. - ightarrow Miss the teacher's instruction to the class on the work for the morning. - → Be embarrassed by walking into the class when their friends have started work. - → Have less time to complete their work and less chance of good exam grades. - → If your child arrives after the register is closed this will be recorded as an unauthorised absence and may lead to a Penalty Notice fine. - → Older students may miss out on a college place if they have a record of persistent lateness.

-If you are wo Every School Day Counts Don't let your child miss out on the education they are entitled to - every school day counts!
+Every School Day Counts

+Don't let your child miss out on the education they are entitled to - every school day counts!
 If you are worried about your child's attendance come and talk to us or contact your Education Welfare Officer on 0208 545 4021.

-190 d lays of education 100% attendance EXCELLENT Your child gets off to 7 days absence 183 days of education 96% attendance GOOD a great start, giving them the best chance of success at school 190 15 days absence 175 days of education 92% attendance CONCERN It's harder for your child to make Which leaves 175 365 days in each year days in each school 19 days absence 171 days of education 90% attendance WORRYING progress, they may feel left behind in class, giving them less chance of success at school non-school days a year.
-That's 175 days of family time for holidays, year 20 days absence or more 170 days or less of education Any attendance lower than 90% SERIOUS CONCERN Your child struggles in class, has trouble making friends and a small chance of success at school.
-You risk a Penalty Notice &/or court action. visits, shopping & appointments.
+190 c days of education 100% attendance EXCELLENT Your child gets off to a great start, giving 7 days absence 183 days of education 96% attendance GOOD them the best chance of success at school 190 15 days absence 175 days of education 92% attendance CONCERN It's harder for your child to make Which leaves 175 365 days in each year days in each school 19 days absence 171 days of education 90% attendance WORRYING progress, they may feel left behind in class, giving them less chance of success at school non-school days a year.
+That's 175 days of family time for holidays, visits, shopping & year 20 days absence or more 170 days or less of education Any attendance lower than 90% SERIOUS CONCERN Your child struggles in class, has trouble making friends and a small chance of success at school.
+You risk a Penalty Notice &/or court action. appointments.